-- The response time is not tied to a teammate, and is a global metric for the company.
+- The response time is not tied to a teammate and is a global metric for the company.

 The Team panel gives access to individual reaction times, while Productivity and Customers show response times.

 In order to be resolved, a conversation must have at least 1 response (a message from a customer followed by a response from your team) and be archived.
 We will then compute a resolution time for the conversation, which is the sum of the response times.
 Archiving a message with a prior response is considered a resolution.
-Archiving a message without a prior response is not considered a resolution, but a touch.
+Archiving a message without a prior response is not considered a resolution, but a reaction.
 Deleting a message will not count as a resolution.
 Here are a few examples: